sofakostenko07-maker/customer-churn-prediction-with-sql/README.md

 ## Active Customers

-A customer is classified as **Active** when they demonstrate stable and healthy engagement:
+A customer is classified as **Active** when they demonstrate stable and healthy engagement.
+The customer must meet AT LEAST ONE OF this statements to be considered Active:

+- **Recent purchases** during last 30 days
+- **Recent purchases** between last 30 and 60 days followed by meaningful browsing activity in past 60 days (3+ pages viewed)
-- **Recent purchases** within the prediction window.
+- **Recent purchases** between last 30 and 60 days
 - **Consistent buying patterns** aligned with their historical behavior.
 - **Stable order activity** without abnormal gaps.
 - **Meaningful browsing activity** that leads to purchases.